muratk5n/thirdwave/en/2021/09/computing-ai.md

 represent $f(x)$ through a jungle of "neural" connections, at the end tho they try to reach something akin to a function by looking at data.

-Note: They represent functions bcz they need to "run" them for each data point and see how close they came to the answer (also in data).
+Note: They represent functions bcz they need to "run" something for each data point and see how close they came to the answer (also in data).
 They use that error to adjust the internal jungle of neurons so next time it is better.
 But the thing they are modeling is not a suitable target.

 Question